Trifalic/trecon/README.md

 ---

-Made with savage determination by Tanishq 💻🔥
+Made with savage determination by Trifalic 💻🔥